DrecMoo/ProjectCrimsonSetupScripts/CheatSheat.md

 | sort           | [rows of output]                   | "-n" Do numerical instead of alphabetical sort<br><br>"-r" Do reverse/descending order                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                | Sorts rows of output.
 Default is string sort in ascending order                                                         |
 | uniq           | [rows of output]                   | "-c" Show the number of occurrences                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                   | Show unique occurrences of strings.
 Must be combined with sort, as uniq only looks for matches immediately above/below. |
 | find           | [path] [options] [tests] [actions] | Options:<br>"-name" search by name <br>"-iname" search by name (case insensitive)<br><br>"-type" filetype (tests: f for files, d for directories, l for symbolic links)<br><br>"-size" filesize (test: [number][denom] (opt +/- prefix for gt/lt).
 Ex: +40M for files greater than 40MB<br><br>"-mtime" last modified time (test: [number] (opt +/- prefix for gt/lt)<br>"-atime" last accessed time (test: (+/-) [number])<br>"-ctime" last changed time (test: (+/-) [number])<br>***Note that mtime, atime, and ctime use days. mmin, amin, and cmin can be used to specify minute units<br><br>"-perm" file permissions (test: [octal permissions] (no prefix specifies exact permissions match. / prefix specifies "any of these bits." - prefix specifies "all of these bits.") | Find files that match given conditions                                                                                  |

+### Awk
+Awk is a powerful text processing language that reads files line-by-line, automatically splits each line into fields, and lets you filter, slice, and analyze the data with rule-based logic.
+Awk can be used in place of most of the above commands

+#### Basic Usage:
+awk 'pattern {action}' filename

+#### Fields
+awk is best used on files with consistent tabular format where rows are delimited by newline characters and columns are delimited by spaces.
+Using this format, awk can access fields consistently by using a 1-based column index.
+For example, $1 would return the data, $2 the time, etc. $0 is a special index that will return the whole line.
+Ex:
+Date Time User Action
+1/1/25 00:00 bob login
+1/1/25 00:03 bob modify
+1/1/25 00:05 bob logout

+**Note -F flag can be used to set the column delimiter For CSV files, use awk -F ',' ...

+#### Actions
+The main action used with awk is print, which prints to the terminal
+ex: awk '{print $1 $3}' file.txt; prints the first and third item in each row of file.txt

+#### Patterns
+Patterns can be applied to awk statements to filter which lines the actions are applied to.
+Note that they are case-sensitive.
+Examples: awk '/user/ {print $0}' log.txt; Prints all lines that contain user '/^user/' all lines that start with "user"
+'/user$/' all lines that end with "user"
+'/ 4[0-9]{2} /' all lines that contain 400-499
+'$2 ~ /POST|GET/' where field 2 == "POST" or "GET"